 Possibly the most consistent theme in human history is that any group of people who can’t or won’t defend themselves will be conquered and either enslaved or slaughtered by tyrants or barbarians, both of which still pollute humanity in great numbers.
 I know of no exception to this rule in all of recorded history.
 In fact, the past century was one of history’s bloodiest due to the mass murder of untold millions of “lawfully” disarmed political dissidents by socialist/communist governments (also known as “democrats” today).
 So don’t be a Lacedaemonian!
 For as Plato wrote, “Only the dead have seen the end of war,” and even Jesus said, “Think not that I am come to send peace on earth: I came not to send peace, but a sword.”
 (Matthew chapter ten verse thirty-four.)

-*Note that the design objects are not meant to spell a word, but to represent the acronym “COEXIST,” which is formed from the words “COunter EXtremist ISlamic Terror.”
-However, as mentioned above, there are innumerable threats to freedom and peace and this design concept has expanded to represent opposition to evil and aggression in all their hideous forms.
+• The design objects are not meant to spell a word, but to represent the acronym “COEXIST,” which is formed from the words “COunter EXtremist ISlamic Terror.”
+However, there are innumerable threats to freedom and peace and this design concept has expanded to represent opposition to evil and aggression in all their hideous forms.